 From the University of Virginia's Central Grounds Parking Garage at 400 Emmet Street South (hourly fees), take the elevator up to the bookstore level.
 Walk into the Ground floor of Newcomb for elevator access or use the staircase to the right of the building.
 The Office of Admission is located in Peabody Hall, which is the building in front of Newcomb.
 Follow the signs to check-in for your tour at the front of Peabody Hall, facing the lawn.

-The Central Grounds Garage is conveniently located under the University Bookstore at 400 Emmet Street, and is near where you will check in for tours.
+The Central Grounds Garage is conveniently located under the University Bookstore at 400 Emmet Street South, and is near where you will check in for tours.
+Please be sure that your GPS routes to the Emmet Street South entrance of the garage as the Newcomb Road entrance is currently closed.
 Hourly parking may be paid via the ParkMobile app (zone #5515).

-If Central Grounds Garage is full, The Emmet Ivy Garage, located at 123 Emmet Street provides easy access to Grounds.
-Hourly parking may be paid via the ParkMobile app.
+If Central Grounds Garage is full, Culbreth Garage, located at 130 Culbreth Road provides easy access to Grounds.
+Hourly parking may be paid via the ParkMobile app (zone #5513).

 For assistance with the ParkMobile app, please refer to the step-by-step instructions here, by visiting www.parkmobile.io, or by calling the toll free number 877-727-5758.
 We recommend you download the app and add a payment method prior to your visit.